manuelpagliuca/seta-distributed-system/README.md

 ![Java](https://img.shields.io/badge/license-MIT-yellow)
 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:pagliuca.manuel@gmail.com)

-Project for the course of "Distributed and Pervasive Systems" A.A.
-2021/2022 for M.Sc.'s in Computer Science.
+Project for the course of "Distributed and Pervasive Systems", A.Y.
+2021/2022, M.Sc.'s in Computer Science.

 The objective of the project is to design and develop SETA (Self-driving TAxi service), a Self-driving *peer-to-peer* taxi system for citizens of a smart city.
 The systems run on a centralized MQTT server which manages the taxis, they are able to communicate with each other via gRPC to ensure access to the resource.